cmdecesaris/NicotineUsage/README.md

 ## Data Description

 The dataset contained the demographics, personality assessment, and drug usage history of 1885 participants.
-Personality characteristics were quantified using the Big Five personality traits model and alternative models relying on impulsivity and sensation-seeking behaviors from phycological research (Fehrman et al, 2017).
+Personality characteristics were quantified using the Big Five personality traits model (neuroticism, extraversion, openness to experience, agreeableness, and conscientiousness) and alternative models relying on impulsivity and sensation-seeking behaviors from phycological research (Fehrman et al, 2017).
 The drug consumption dataset was collected through an anonymous online survey and contains 5 categorical variables, 7 numerical score variables, and a series of categorical responses indicating the